tjbronx92/TipsAndCheatsheats/linux/sed.md

 ```

 Perform Consecutive Substitutions:
+- add the script to the commands to be executed
 > -e script, --expression=script
-> add add the script to the commands to be executed

 -MAN Pages
 ```bash